Maksull/Chronos/README.md

 4. Start the database (PostgreSQL) and ensure it's running.

-5. Run the both frontend and backend of application:
+5. To run both the frontend and backend of the application, please execute the following command in each of the respective repositories:
    ```bash
    npm start
    ```